 Turquoise is a phosphate (copper and aluminum) and has been used as an ornamental stone for centuries.
-It is opaque and valuable in its purest forms but it’s value has suffered in recent time as a result as a result of synthetic stones and treatments.
+It is opaque and valuable in its purest forms but it’s value has suffered in recent time as a result as a result of the availability of synthetic stones and treatments.

 It is no harder than window glass and so is fairly fragile and got its name from “Turkish” as it first appeared in Europe from Turkey whose Ottoman Empire stretched East to the source of the stone, Persia.
 Over several hundred years the fine quality intense blue turquoise sourced from this region has resulted in the term “Persian Turquoise” being a definition of quality as opposed to the source of the gem.